 What to Look For in a Private Placement Memorandum

-The specific contents of a PPM vary depending on the deal and sponsor.
+The specific contents of a real estate PPM vary depending on the deal and sponsor.
 However, they typically follow a similar outline that includes the following sections.

 The introduction section of the PPM includes an overview of the deal, the basic terms, a brief statement about the company, the investment objectives, and all legends required by state and federal securities laws.